Selangor: Selangor Sultanate

 The Sultan of Selangor is the constitutional Ruler of Selangor.
 The role, powers, and duties of the Sultan are set forth in the 1959 constitution, which proclaims that the office of Sultan is vested with the executive power of the state, are the head of the religion of Islam in the state and the "fountain of honours and dignities" in the state.
 This position is hereditary and can only be held by a member of Selangor's royal family.
 The current ruler is His Royal Highness Sultan Sharafuddin Idris Shah, who has held this position since 2001.

 State Executive Council

 The State Executive Council, which along with the Sultan is Selangor's executive branch of government, was established by the constitution of 1959.
 It is composed of the Menteri Besar—who is its chairman and Selangor's head of government—and ten other members; all of whom are appointed by the Sultan of Selangor from members of the State Assembly.
 The current Menteri Besar is Yang Amat Berhormat Dato' Menteri Besar Amirudin Shari.

-State Assembly
+Legislature

 The state also has a legislative branch, called the Selangor State Assembly.
 It is similar to the Parliament but is limited to making laws relating to the state.
 Its members are elected, usually simultaneously with federal elections.
 The term of each state assembly member is limited to five years.
 The state assembly must be dissolved before or once it expires its term for a fresh election of its members.